Floorp-Projects/Floorp/browser/installer/windows/docs/MSIX.rst

 ^^^^^^^^^^^^^^^^^^^^

-Mach will create the necessary signing keys and certificates for you and re-use them for subsequent signings.
+Mach will create the necessary signing keys and certificates for you and reuse them for subsequent signings.
 Before your locally signed builds can be installed you will need to install the correct certificate to the Windows Root Store.
 This can be done with a command
 like: